Saperion

 Saperion is an extinct genus of trilobite-like arthropod.
 It lived during the late Atdabanian stage, which lasted from 521 to 514 million years ago during the early part of the Cambrian Period.
-It was found in the Maotianshan Shales Saperion reached 151 mm in length and had nearly 25 pairs of limbs for walking.
+It was found in the Maotianshan Shales of Yunnan, China.
+Similar to the closely related Skioldia and Tegopelte, the head shield and trunk tergites were fused into a single plate.
+There are about 19 furrows indicating the original trunk segments. a small anterior sclerite articulated to the front of its head.
+A pair of antennae and lateral eyes located ventrally behind the anterior sclerite, lateral to the hypostome.
+Saperion reached 151 mm in length and had nearly 25 pairs of biramous limbs for walking.